attractivechaos/plb2/README.md

 The figure at the top of the page summarizes the elapsed time of each implementation measured on an Apple M1 MacBook Pro.
 [Hyperfine][hyperfine] was used for timing except for a few slow implementations which were timed with the "time" bash command without repetition.
-A plus sign "+" indicates an explicit compilation step.
+A plus sign "+" indicates [ahead-of-time compilation][aot].
 Exact timing can be found in the [table below](#table).
 The figure was programmatically generated from the table but may be outdated.

 ### <a name="overall"></a>Overall impression

-Programming language implementations in plb2 can be classified into four groups depending on how and when compilation is done:
+Programming language implementations in plb2 can be classified into three groups depending on how and when compilation is done:

 1. Purely interpretted with no compilation (Perl and [CPython][cpy], the official Python implementation).
 Not surprisingly, these are the slowest language implementations in this benchmark.

-2. JIT compiled without a separate compilation step (Dart, all JavaScript runtimes, Julia, LuaJIT, PHP, PyPy and Ruby3 with [YJIT][yjit]).
+2. JIT compiled (Dart, all JavaScript runtimes, Java, Julia, LuaJIT, PHP, PyPy and Ruby3 with [YJIT][yjit]).
 These language implementations compile hot code on the fly and then execute.
 They have to balance compilation time and running time to achieve the best overall performance.